24 Hours in Queenstown

 You can cut some time off your walk by riding the gondola instead of walking the beginning stretch of the track, known as the Tiki Trail.
 The gondola will pop you out above the tree line, and from there you can join the Ben Lomond track through to the saddle and onto the summit.

 The ladies and I chose to hike from the base on the Tiki Trail, up through the forest, and onto the saddle.
 We didn't have quite enough hours of day light to make it to the summit this time around, and besides, those who didn't join us on the mountain were waiting on us for dinner in town.
 As it was, we were grateful for the head-torches we had in our packs because we spent the last half hour of our walk scrambling down the trail through the trees in darkness.
+With the twinkling lights of Queenstown in sight (and with dinner on our minds) we kept a decent pace for our descent.
 Summit, next time.

-Something of an institution in Queenstown, Winnies pizza restaurant and bar is where we we had arranged to meet the rest of the ladies after our hike.
+Something of an institution in Queenstown, Winnies pizza restaurant and bar is where we we had arranged to meet the rest of the group after our hike.
 Already dark and with no time to spare, we made our way straight off the mountain and into the warmth of Winnies.
 Winnies is famous for its gourmet pizza, but if you're not up for pizza, they have a menu that includes pasta, burgers, and salads too.
 Their drinks list has plenty of local wines, and, what I was hankering for having come straight from smashing out Ben Lomond, some New Zealand beers on-tap.
 You'd be hard pressed having a bad time at Winnies.
-The atmosphere is fun, the staff are great, the food is delicious, and the beer is cold.
-What more do you need?
+The atmosphere is fun, the food is delicious, the beer is cold, and the staff are great (even graciously forgiving the particularly enthusiastic dancing from some in our group that led to a minor mishap involving a dangling light and the pool table).

-Hand-crafted chocolates, artisan ice-cream, freshly roasted coffee... and if you pop in during daylight hours, you can head upstairs to enjoy your treats with a view of the lake.
+Hand-crafted chocolates, artisan ice-cream, freshly roasted coffee... and if you stop by during daylight hours, you can head upstairs to enjoy your treats with a view of the lake.

 Stay: Accommodation in Queenstown